 They had bistro tables and umbrellas all over the place, plus some umbrellas on the steps of the Greek Theater.
 Even though it was overcast that day, the Colorado sun was still very intense:

-Here’s a slideshow of most of the food trucks present that day:
+Here’s a gallery of most of the food trucks present that day:

 And here are a few more that I found particularly interesting: